riverford/objection/README.md

 as connections, connection pools, threads, thread pools, servers, processes etc.

 ## Rationale
-I maintain big situated programs that need to talk to multiple databases, manage threadpools, processes and so on.

 Certain objects in most programs have global implications that are not managed by the garbage collector.
 They often have lifecycles, acquire resources or have side-effects just by being 'active' (e.g a thread).
 They are often dependent on one another, and those dependencies